Risk Specialists for the Entire SPAC Lifecycle From IPO to De-SPAC and Beyond

 - Post-acquisition insurance placement and transaction related insurance needs: key person, claims-made run-off.

-- Exit solutions that address legacy liabilities in strategic sales and bankruptcies.
+- Exit solutions that address legacy liabilities in strategic sales, bankruptcies, and initial public offerings (IPO).

 - Execution of pre-acquisition proposed savings using Marsh’s unique purchasing platform.